-EASY MARE GOLD is formulated to maintain and support:
+EASY MARE GOLD for horses, ponies and donkeys is formulated to maintain and support:

 - a balanced hormonal system